decentralized-identity/ion/install-guide.md

 If you wish to run a node that writes ION DID operations, you will need to enable uPnP on your router or open ports `4002` and `4003` so that the operation data files can be served to others via IPFS.

-## 1. Deciding on Testnet or Mainnet
+#### Deciding on Testnet or Mainnet

-> NOTE: This guide describes steps to setup an ION node targeting bitcoin testnet, but can be used to target the bitcoin mainnet by substituting testnet variables to mainnet.
+> NOTE: This guide describes steps to setup an ION node targeting bitcoin testnet, but can be used to target the bitcoin mainnet by substituting testnet configs for mainnet.

 Bitcoin and ION need to be configured to use either `testnet` (for development) or `mainnet` (for production).
 If you change one service from `testnet` to `mainnet` or vice versa, the other services will also need to be rebuilt to match.
 Default config values for `testnet` are not valid for `mainnet` and services will fail to start if they are mismatched.